krischik/SteemRubyTutorial/Documents/Part-12.md

 ## Tutorial Contents

 Steem Engine allows users to add  token and contacts to the steem block chain.
 Currently only three predefined contracts are know: _"tokens"_, _"market"_, and "steempegged".
-Additional contracts can bee added but you have to get into contact with the Steem Engine team.
+Additional contracts can be added but you have to get into contact with the Steem Engine team.

 <center>![img_steem-engine_overview.png](https://cdn.steemitimages.com/DQmQTATEmyZFm8cRspRNYin2CcdYvMRbg2rUe5Cs8ZAGh8s/img_steem-engine_overview.png)</center>

 There are two main components to each contract:

 * The contract source code written in Java Script.
-* A collection of database tables where the contract can store it's data.
+* A collection of database tables where the contract can store its data.

 In addition to those there is a small set of meta data like the owner and hash code of the contract.